-A useful concept for assessing the construction of such shared meanings and values is Frames, or organizing ideas encompassed by symbolic and argumentative devices that define events, issues or actors, suggest causes and appeal to principles to promote certain courses of action.
-Framing entails the processes of selection, the creation of hierarchies and the organization of perceived realities.
+A useful concept for assessing the construction of such shared meanings and values is Frames, or organizing ideas encompassed by symbolic and argumentative devices that define events, issues, or actors; suggest causes; and appeal to principles to promote certain courses of action.
+Framing entails the processes of selection, the creation of hierarchies, and the organization of perceived realities.
 Frames can be traced in broader political cultures, in actors defending political agendas, and in media narratives and are key to reaching a political consensus (Entman, 1993, p.
 52; 2004, p.
-5; Gamson & Modigliani, 1989, pp. 3-4; Pan & Kosicki, 1993, p.
+5; Gamson & Modigliani, 1989, pp. 3–4; Pan & Kosicki, 1993, p.
 64).
-The present article focuses on the projection of frames among political actors as part of a wider project that relates political framing and media coverage within the discussion of Law 1448.
+The present article focuses on the projection of frames among political actors as part of a wider project that relates political framing and media coverage to the discussion of Law 1448.

-Influential models of political communication have generally focused on the projection within a country of (foreign) policy by the elites of a nation, typically the United States, which overlooks scenarios of governance and the role of non-state actors (e.g., Herman and Chomsky’s Propaganda Model, Hallin and Bennett’s Indexing hypothesis).
+Influential models of political communication have generally focused on the projection within a country of (foreign) policy by the elites of a nation, typically the United States, which overlooks scenarios of governance and the role of non-state actors (e.g., Herman and Chomsky’s Propaganda Model (1994), Hallin (1986) and Bennett’s (1990) Indexing hypothesis).
 The Cascading Activation Model moved a step forward by proposing foreign policy projection in other countries while maintaining a state-centric approach.
-The model was proposed by Robert Entman in 2004 to explain the stratified spread of frames in public communication from the Administration to other elites (governmental and non-governmental), the media and the public (Entman, 2004, pp. 15-17).
-Entman extended his model in 2008 to explain mediated diplomacy: the promotion of US foreign policy to the political leaders and general populace of targeted countries.
-According to the model, if a frame is culturally congruent, it will be accepted by other elites, the media and the public at low cost.
-If it is ambiguous, it will activate frame contests, and the results will depend on the motivations, powers and strategies used by those involved in the targeted countries.
+The model was proposed by Robert Entman in 2004 to explain the stratified spread of frames in public communication from the administration to other elites (governmental and non-governmental), the media, and the public (Entman, 2004, pp. 15–17).
+Entman extended his model in 2008 to explain mediated diplomacy—the promotion of U.S. foreign policy to the political leaders and general populace of targeted countries.
+According to the model, if a frame is culturally congruent, other elites, the media, and the public will accept it at low cost.
+If it is ambiguous, it will activate frame contests, and the results will depend on the motivations, powers, and strategies used by those involved in the targeted countries.
 The author also stated that this principle could be generalized beyond the context of the United States (Entman, 2008).